fusiongyro/lbac/tutor7.md

     end.
     {--------------------------------------------------------------}

 This program should  work  the  same  as the previous version.
 A minor  difference  in  structure,  maybe,  but   it   seems  more straightforward to me.

-## DISTRIBUTED vs CENTRALIZED SCANNERS
+## Distributed vs Centralized Scanners

 The structure for the lexical scanner that I've just shown you is very conventional, and  about  99% of all compilers use something